Will Robinson (basketball): Coaching career

 In 1970 Robinson was hired as the head coach at Illinois State University, making him the first black head coach in NCAA Division I basketball.
-He compiled a record of 78-51 from 1970–75 (see Illinois State Redbirds Men's Basketball Season-By-Season Records).
-His best player during that time was Doug Collins, the school's only consensus All-American and the #1 pick in the 1973 NBA Draft.
+He compiled a record of 78-51 from 1970 to 1975 (see Illinois State Redbirds Men's Basketball Season-By-Season Records).
+His best player during that time was Doug Collins, the school's only consensus All-American and the #1 pick in the 1973 NBA draft.
 In 2003 Robinson received a lifetime achievement award from the Missouri Valley Conference.